 College readiness indicators are clearly defined by California State University and University of California school systems.
-As CSU implements the junior year EAP college readiness assessment, there is a growing need for Springs to increase pass rates and participate in EAP readiness classes.
+There is a growing need for the school to increase pass rates and participate in EAP readiness classes.
+During data days, teachers analyze EAP (11th grade SBAC) data; counselors conduct student advisement meetings and enroll seniors in the appropriate ELA and math course with college readiness as the primary goal.